paketo-buildpacks/rfcs/accepted/0000-paketo-community.md

 ## Detailed Explanation

 A trusted project is a defined by the following:
-- The project must be actively maintained (definition of actively still in the works) (there is also a question around buildpacks that may not need to be actively maintained so some metric on neediness may be important).
+- The project must be actively maintained (i.e. issues and pull requests must be addressed regularly, approved pull requests must be merged or updated in a timely manner, etc.).
 - There must be visible automated testing for all repositories that are part of the project.
-- The project maintainers must conform to a set of best effort SLOs around patching critical CVEs. (when applicable)
+- The project maintainers must conform to a set of best effort SLOs around patching critical CVEs when applicable to the project.

 This definition of trusted is meant to alleviate the following problems:
 1. There must be a defined system in place to reap abandonware.
-1. All repositories must meet some testing standard to be trusted in order to ensure that development within the project does not experience large regressions or introduce buggy code on a regular basis.
+1. All repositories must meet some testing standard to be trusted in order to ensure that the projects support the latest Paketo technologies and platforms.
 1. If a project maintainers are not making a best effort of patching out or updating vulnerable software then the project as a whole is untrustworthy.

 The maintainers must also be willing to sign the project over to the Cloud Foundry Foundation and conform to the licensing of the project.